The coronavirus outbreak is a rapidly developing situation and the most up-to-date information for people in the UK can be found on the NHS website.

-However, this guidance could be reversed if the scientific advice or spread of coronavirus changes.
+However, Public Health England may update this guidance if the scientific advice or spread of coronavirus changes.

-Many of these are connected and you may be at higher risk if you fall into more than one of these categories.
+Many of these are connected and you may be at higher risk if you have more than one of these risk factors.
 Age is by far the biggest risk factor in relation to becoming seriously ill with coronavirus, with those aged 80 and older at a much greater risk.
-For advice and more information on risk in relation to coronavirus and older people, visit Age UK’s coronavirus guidance.
+For advice and more information on coronavirus and older people, visit Age UK’s coronavirus guidance.

 When comparing survival rates among people who have had COVID-19, people of Bangladeshi ethnicity have had around twice the risk of dying compared to people of White British ethnicity.
 This was after accounting for the effects of age, sex, deprivation and where people live.

 People from the following ethnicities were also found to be at greater risk of dying from COVID-19, compared with people of White British ethnicity: